 When you first start making the peppermint dough it may seem very dry.
 Fear not it will come all together.
 Just keep stirring!

 Pour the condensed milk and peppermint extract into a large bowl.
+Add the food coloring now if using.
 Gradually add the confectioner's sugar.
 Stir with a silicone spatula until you get a smooth paste.

 This will take several minutes.
 You may not use all the sugar depending on the humidity of your kitchen.